Inflectra/rapise-documentation/docs/Guide/cross_browser_testing.md

 ==obsolete==

 Executing a test in multiple browsers is slightly more complicated.
-We recommend that you use **SpiraTest Test Sets** where you may define multiple test cases pointing to the same Test with a different **g_browserLibrary** parameter value.
+We recommend that you use **SpiraTest Test Sets**, where you may define multiple test cases pointing to the same Test with a different **g_browserLibrary** parameter value.

 See the [SpiraTest Integration](spiratest_integration.md#using-parameterized-test-cases) topic for detailed information.